Coffeelly/Chatbot-PC-Builder/README.md

 - Visual Component Analysis: Users can upload photos of hardware components, and the AI (Gemini Vision) will identify the model and specifications.
 - Dynamic Budget Loop: If the real-time price exceeds the user's budget, the agent automatically recalculates and selects lower-tier non-critical components to fit the budget without user intervention.
 - Smart Constraint Handling: Can build a PC around parts the user already owns (e.g., "I already have a GTX 1070, build the rest for 5 million IDR").
-- PDF Report Generation: One-click export of the final build recommendation into a professional PDF file.
+- PDF Report Generation: One-click export of the final build recommendation into a PDF file.

 ## System Architecture